davemoore22/sorcery/README.md

 # Sorcery

 An open source remake/remaster initially of the classic CRPG Wizardry, Proving Grounds of the Mad Overlord, then hopefully of the Sequels II (The Diamond Knight), III (Legacy of Llylgamyn), and V (Heart of the Maelstrom).
-Currently under heavy development with a release hopefully later in 2025.
+Currently under heavy development with a release hopefully later in 2026.

 ~~Written using SFML, TGUI, and C++.~~

 Written using ImGui/SDL2/OpenGL and C++
-<br>(*Note that some re-engineering is currently in progress to move to a more flexible/easier-to-use UI stack This should not affect the aimed release date of late 2025!<p>For daily updates and progress on that see the [sdl/imgui branch](https://github.com/davemoore22/sorcery/tree/sdl/imgui)*)
+<br>(*Note that some re-engineering is currently in progress to move to a more flexible/easier-to-use UI stack This should not affect the aimed release date of late 2026!<p>For daily updates and progress on that see the [sdl/imgui branch](https://github.com/davemoore22/sorcery/tree/sdl/imgui)*)

-**(Updated 16th August 2025)**
+**(Updated 28th April 2026)**

 ![](/promo/screen7.png)
 ![](/promo/screen25.png)